d-lewis9442/firstDown/README.md

 ### **_Description_**

-#### A simple Hangman game using Javascript, HTML, and CSS that is currently in progress.
+#### A simple word guessing game using Javascript, HTML, and CSS that is currently in progress.

 ---